What is The MTHFR Gene Mutation?

 As I mentioned in opening this article, your genes do not determine your fate.
 Due to the quickly developing field of epigenetics, we now understand how our gene expression can be influenced by our environment.

 Our lifestyle habits, environmental conditions, and exposure to toxins can all influence gene expression.
 This has powerful implications for disease prevention and offers a solution for those with genetic mutations such as that of MTHFR.
-The MTHFR gene mutation can make you more susceptible to various health problems but there is so much in terms of healthy lifestyle that you can control to optimize your overall health.
+The MTHFR gene mutation can make you more susceptible to various health problems but there is so much in terms of a healthy lifestyle that you can control to optimize your overall health.

 Ways To Improve MTHFR Symptoms